Plas Newydd mansion powered by sea energy

 Challenges and champions

-Adam Ellis-Jones, our assistant director for operations in Wales, said: 'With the Irish Sea right on the doorstep of Plas Newydd, a marine source heat pump is the best option for us.
+'With the Irish Sea right on the doorstep of Plas Newydd, a marine source heat pump was the best option for us,’ said Keith Jones, our environmental practice advisor in Wales.

 'However, being a pioneer is never easy.
-There are very few marine source heat pumps and none of this size in the UK, so it has been a challenging project but a very exciting one.
+There are very few marine source heat pumps and few of this size in the UK, so it was a challenging project but a very exciting one.

 Backing British energy

-Juliet Davenport OBE, founder and CEO of Good Energy, said: 'This project shows that cutting-edge British renewable technology can transform the energy use of some our oldest buildings.
+'This project shows that cutting-edge British renewable technology can transform the energy use of some our oldest buildings,’ said Juliet Davenport OBE, founder and CEO of Good Energy.

 'It’s a pleasure to be part of this project with the National Trust and we look forward to seeing what the next step in their renewable energy journey will be.'